 If you think of the advantages of learning Arabic, the effort and time that you would dedicate to learn the language would all be worth it.

 The Arabic language

 Arabic is a Southern-Central Semitic language.
 It is spoken in most parts of the Arabian Peninsula, parts of Middle East and North Africa.
-In these regions, the languages with the most number of speakers, in chronological order are Arabic, Persian, Turkish, Kurdish and Hebrew.
+In these regions, the languages with the most number of speakers are Arabic, Persian, Turkish, Kurdish and Hebrew.
 These languages belong to different language families.
 Turkish is part of the Turkic family.
 The Indo-European language family is represented by Kurdish and Persian.
 Hebrew and Arabic belong to the Afro-Asiatic language family.
 Aside from these major languages, people in the Middle East speak around 20 minority languages.

 Arabic is a macrolanguage that has 30 modern varieties or dialects.
 Literary Arabic, which is also called Standard Arabic or Modern Standard Arabic (MSA), is used today in formal speech and in writing in the Arab world while Classical Arabic was used in Islamic literature of the 7th to 9th centuries.
 It is the language of the Qurʾān.

 The basis of the Modern Standard Arabic is the classical version and the differences between the two are related to simplification and modernization in writing and speaking styles.
 The MSA is used in the modern versions of the Qurʾān and the modern editions of the novels and poetries from the Abbasid and Umayyad periods.

 Arabic is the fourth most spoken language in the world.
 About 315 million people in 58 countries speak the Arabic as their first language, according to Ethnologue.